-Salvation from Sin
+Salvation without Reference to Sin

-Once saved always saved advocates reject eternal salvation by righteousness.
+Once saved always saved advocates reject eternal salvation by personal righteousness.
 However, after baptism, the process of salvation by righteousness begins.
 When the wicked person turns away from their wickedness that they have committed, and does that which is lawful and right, they shall save their soul alive.
 (Leviticus 18:5; Nehemiah 9:29; Ezekiel 3:21; 20:11, 21; 18:17, 18, 21, 28; 33:15) Please note that these scriptures are not talking about the law of commandments contained in fleshly ordinances.
 (Ephesians 2:15; Colossians 2:14; Hebrews 9:10)

 Please hear and understand what the Holy Spirit says to those who are reconciled to God.
 He who has believed and has been baptized shall be saved.
 (Mark 16:16) Having been justified, we shall be saved.
 (Romans 5:9) Our spirit might be saved in the day of the Lord Jesus.
 (I Corinthians 5:5 The word of the cross to us who are being saved is the power of God.
 (I Corinthians 1:18) We are a fragrance of Jesus to God among those who are being saved.
 (2 Corinthians 2:15) Some did not receive the love of the truth so that they might be saved.
 (2 Thessalonians 2:10)